Antarpreet/agentic-workflow-mcp/Readme.md

 # Local Agentic Workflow MCP Server

 This MCP server allows you to run the Agentic Workflows using a local LLM server using Ollama CLI.
-The workflow is designed as follows:
+This has been tested for `VS Code`.
+The workflows are designed as follows:

+## Parallel Agentic Workflow

 1. `Orchestrator Agent`: This agent is the first to be called.
 It is responsible for orchestrating the workflow and calling the other agents as needed, depending on the user prompt.
 2. `Worker Agents`: The orchestrator agent calls these agents to perform specific tasks.
 The Orchestrator Agent calls these agents in parallel and waits for their responses before proceeding to the next step.
 3. `Aggregator Agent`: This agent is called last to aggregate the results from the other agents and return the final result to Github Copilot.

-This has been tested for `VS Code`.
+## Sequential Agentic Workflow

+1. All the agents are called sequentially, and the output of one agent is passed as input to the next agent.
+The final result is returned to Github Copilot.
+These agents are called in the order they are defined in the config file.

 ## Prerequisites